Monday, Oct 13, 7PM at Turner Hall

 The Greater Together Coalition

-It is the work of a growing volunteer coalition led by AIGA Wisconsin, with support from NEWaukee, which includes: 9-5 Wisconsin, ACLU of Wisconsin, C2, City of Milwaukee Equal Rights Commission, Southeastern Wisconsin Common Ground, Community First, Inc., Community Shares of Greater Milwaukee, Creative Alliance Milwaukee, Midwest Environmental Advocates, Milwaukee’s United AdWorkers, Milwaukee Institute of Art & Design, Milwaukee Neighborhood News Service, Milwaukee Teachers’ Education Association, Mount Mary University, NAACP – Milwaukee Branch, Parents for Public Schools, Pilgrim UCC, Portrait Gallery Society, Public Allies Milwaukee, Repairers of the Breach, Schools and Communities United, TRUE Skool, Inc. Urban Roots Inc., Voces de la Frontera, Wisconsin Jobs Now, Wisconsin Voices, Wisconsin Coalition Against Domestic Violence, Youth Empowered in the Struggle (Y.E.S), YWCA Southeast Wisconsin, Centro Hispano, Coalition for Children, Youth and Families End Domestic Abuse Wisconsin, Fair Wisconsin Education Fund, Friends of Lakeshore State Park, Organic Arts, The League of Young Voters, Victory Gardens Initiative, Milwaukee LGBT Community Center, Healthy Words Global Initiative, Greater Milwaukee Committee and the Zeidler Center for Public Discussion.
-In addition there are scores of private businesses contributing, including: Hanson Dodge Creative, GS Design, Kane Communications Group, 88Nine Radio Milwaukee, Arts@Large, Maldonado & Morgan, BMA Milwaukee, and Hub & Company to name a few.
+The coalition includes organizations with a membership exceeding 250,000, led by AIGA Wisconsin: 9-5 Wisconsin, ACLU of Wisconsin, C2, City of Milwaukee Equal Rights Commission, Southeastern Wisconsin Common Ground, Community First, Inc., Community Shares of Greater Milwaukee, Creative Alliance Milwaukee, Midwest Environmental Advocates, Milwaukee’s United AdWorkers, Milwaukee Institute of Art & Design, Milwaukee Neighborhood News Service, Milwaukee Teachers’ Education Association, Mount Mary University, NAACP – Milwaukee Branch, Parents for Public Schools, Pilgrim UCC, Portrait Gallery Society, Public Allies Milwaukee, Repairers of the Breach, Schools and Communities United, TRUE Skool, Inc. Urban Roots Inc., Voces de la Frontera, Wisconsin Jobs Now, Wisconsin Voices, Wisconsin Coalition Against Domestic Violence, Youth Empowered in the Struggle (Y.E.S), YWCA Southeast Wisconsin, Centro Hispano, Coalition for Children, Youth and Families End Domestic Abuse Wisconsin, Fair Wisconsin Education Fund, Friends of Lakeshore State Park, Organic Arts, The League of Young Voters, Victory Gardens Initiative, Milwaukee LGBT Community Center, Healthy Words Global Initiative, Greater Milwaukee Committee and the Zeidler Center for Public Discussion.
+In addition there are scores of private businesses contributing, including: Hanson Dodge Creative, GS Design, Kane Communications Group, 88Nine Radio Milwaukee, Arts@Large, Maldonado & Morgan, BMA Milwaukee, and Hub+company to name a few.

 How will the initiative be funded?